Using VLM Reasoning to Constrain Task and Motion Planning: Experiments

 \subsection{Baselines}

 \method enables faster planning than prior state-of-the-art through reduced replanning, as well as higher success rates.
-We demonstrate this by evaluating \method against 2 strong baselines as well as a naive VLM-based approach: \begin{itemize} \item \textbf{COAST+FD:} The original COAST system, which used the Fast Downward task planner. \item \textbf{COAST+Z3:} A novel baseline we developed, adapting COAST to interface with the SMT-based planner used in \method. \item \textbf{VLM-only:} A naive baseline which prompts the VLM to directly generate the task plan, given the PDDL domain and problem files and an image of the initial state.
-Upon failure, VLM-only reprompts. \end{itemize} Both COAST+FD and COAST+Z3 employ COAST's approach of adding constraints upon encountering downward refinement failures.
-We use GPT-5~\cite{noauthor_introducing_2025} as the VLM in \method's VRM in experiments and as the VLM-only baseline, although any VLM can be used.
+We demonstrate this by evaluating \method against two strong baselines as well as two naive approaches. \begin{itemize} \item \textbf{COAST+FD:} The original COAST system, which used the Fast Downward task planner. \item \textbf{COAST+Z3:} A novel baseline we developed, adapting COAST to interface with the SMT-based planner used in \method. \item \textbf{Incremental:} A naive learning-from-failure method which adds a single state-action block to the SMT-based planner upon refinement failure, and iteratively extends task planning horizon, similar to IDTMP~\cite{dantam2018incremental}. \item \textbf{VLM-only:} A naive baseline which prompts the VLM to directly generate the task plan, given the PDDL domain and problem files and an image of the initial state.
+Upon failure, VLM-only reprompts. \end{itemize} Both COAST+FD and COAST+Z3 employ COAST's approach for adding constraints upon encountering downward refinement failures.
+We used Gemini 3 Flash on medium reasoning level as the VLM in \method's VRM and the VLM-only baseline for baseline comparison experiments.
+A comparison of different VLM providers is presented in Section~\ref{sec:robustness}.